USB: A Unified Summarization Benchmark Across Tasks and Domains: Task Definitions

 \textbf{Fixing Factuality (FIX):} Given a factually incorrect summary sentence, edit it to make it factually correct, with reference to the source text.
 We create annotations using pre-edited summary sentence and the marked evidence as the input, and the post-edited sentence as the target.

-\textbf{Topic-based Summarization (TOPIC):} Given the source article and a topic, the task is to generate a summary for the information on the given topic present in the source.
-To create labeled data, we use the section headers of Wikipedia articles as topics.
-We select the summary sentences in our dataset for which marked evidence came from a single section only, and we use these as target summaries (and the full document and the section header as the input).
+\textbf{Topic-based Summarization (TOPIC):} Given the source article and a topic, the task is to generate a summary for a given topic from a source article.
+We use Wikipedia section headers as topics and select summary sentences from our labeled dataset that have evidence from a single section only.
+These sentences act as target summaries, while the full document and section header serve as input.

 \textbf{Multi-sentence Compression (COMP):} Given a cluster of sentences from the source document, generate a single sentence summary that incorporates information from all of them.
 We create labeled data for this by using each summary sentence as a target and its marked evidence as the input.